Epsom Downs Racecourse: Description

 The racecourse is between Epsom, Tadworth and Langley Vale.
 As it is in a public area, people can watch the Derby free, and this meant that the Derby used to be the most attended sporting event of the year.
 It presents a stern challenge for inexperienced horses and a true test of stamina for those that might previously have contested the 2,000 Guineas Stakes over a mile (1600 m).
-Unusually, the racecourse is not a circuit but is roughly "U"-shaped with chutes for the start of sprint races over five, six and seven furlongs.
+Unusually, the racecourse is not a circuit but is roughly U-shaped with chutes for the start of sprint races over five, six and seven furlongs.
 The Derby course features an ascent to the top of the hill followed by a wide, sweeping left turn (Tattenham Corner) as the horses descend towards the straight.
 The half-mile straight is mainly downhill, with a final sharp ascent in the last hundred yards.
-The predominantly downhill nature of the straight means that times for the sprint races tend to be much faster than those on flatter tracks.
-Clockings for the five-furlong course have included 53.6 s (hand-timed) by Indigenous in 1960 and 53.70 s (electrically-timed) by Spark Chief in 1983.
+Thus the times for the sprint races tend to be much faster than those on flatter tracks.
+Clockings for the five-furlong course have included 53.6 s (hand-timed) by Indigenous in 1960 and 53.70 s (electrically timed) by Spark Chief in 1983.

-Epsom Downs houses the third largest racehorse training facility in the country.
-The facility is managed by the Epsom trainers society.
-There are 11 trainers who use the facility, including Simon Dow and Laura Mongan (the only female trainer at Epsom).
+Racehorse trainers based in the local area include Simon Dow and Laura Mongan.

-The area is served by the Epsom Downs railway line as well as Tattenham Corner railway station, which is where the Queen alights from the British Royal Train on race days.
+The racecourse is served by the Epsom Downs station as well as Tattenham Corner station, which is where the British monarch alights from the Royal Train on race days.